CiscoDevNet/xr-python-scripts/README.md

 ## 1. Exec Script ##

 An exec script is a script that gets triggered via a CLI or a rpc over netconf.
 The script should be able to do whatever a management script can do from an external controller: connect to netconf/gNMI server on the same box, configure the box, query oper data, all model based, or CLI driven (CLI driven only available via netconf connection).
+To get the yang models please refer to : https://github.com/YangModels/yang/tree/master/vendor/cisco/xr/731

 ## 2. Config Script ##